 - fresh parsley, chopped, for garnish

-- sea salt & freshly cracked black pepper, tt
+- sea salt & freshly cracked black pepper, to taste

-- Cut one of the lemons into slices, and lay them in a heated cast iron pan to char.
+- Heat a large cast iron pan over medium-high heat.
+Cut one of the lemons into slices, and lay them in the pan to char.
 Flip to char both sides.

 - Remove the slices to a dish and set aside.
-Now drape the cutlets through the ground almonds.
+Drape the cutlets through the beaten egg and then the ground almonds.
 Season with salt and pepper.

-- Melt 2 tbsp of butter and 2 tbsp of olive oil in the pan on low heat.
+- Over medium heat, melt 2 tbsp of butter and 2 tbsp of olive oil in the pan.
 Drop in the garlic cloves, olives, and pearl onions.
 Let them gently sizzle in the butter for about 4 minutes.
 Don't let the heat get too high or the butter will burn.
 Remove the olives to the dish with your charred lemons, but leave the garlic and onions in the pan.

-- As the cutlets finish, remove them to an oven proof serving platter.
+- As the cutlets finish, remove them to an oven-proof serving platter.
 Keep adding the cutlets to the pan, cooking them two at a time, until they are all cooked and arranged on your platter.
+The finished ones can be kept warm in the oven while waiting.

 - Now your garlic and onions should be nicely softened and the garlic should be golden.
-Fork those out onto the serving platter too.
-Turn your broiler on.
+Fork those out and arrange onto the serving platter.

 - Add the thyme and rosemary to the pan.
 Add more butter (about 2 tbsp).
 Add the stock.
 Cut the remaining lemon in half and squeeze the juice of the full lemon into the sauce.
 Gently stir and simmer to reduce.

-- Turn off the heat under your sauce, and remove the meat from under the broiler.
+- Turn off the heat under the sauce, and remove the meat from the oven.
 Finish the sauce by adding another spoonful of butter and the capers.
 Give it a whisk to blend.
 Pour the sauce over the platter.
-Now lay your olives and charred lemon slices on top.
+Now lay the olives and charred lemon slices over the top.
 Sprinkle with fresh parsley and serve.